OmarAly23/Codespace/README.md

 # JS
-A temporary workspace to practice JavaScript
+## *A temporary workspace to practice JavaScript, each directory represents a project with its scripts and test cases*
-This github repo contains JS source code of examples and problems solved by me :)
-# Independant Workspace
+- Contributed by myself :)